morgangraphics/ansible-role-nvm/README.md

 By default, the **first** Node.js version instantiated in your Playbook will automatically be aliased as the "default" version regardless of whatever version you install afterwards or how many times you run the role.
 It is important to declare which version is expected to be the "default" version.

-There are two NVM aliases `default` (current "active" version of Node.js) and `system` (the base OS version of Node.js). *Aliasing is a very powerful feature of NVM and it is a recommended best practice for managing your environment*.
+There are two pre-existing NVM aliases `default` (current "active" version of Node.js) and `system` (the base OS version of Node.js).

+*Aliasing is a very powerful feature of NVM and it is a **recommended best practice** for managing your environment*.

 ``` yaml

 - hosts: host-1

   roles:
     # Services
     - role: ansible-role-nvm